The64thGamer/cheeseepedia/content/v3yc6x22ys125z96/content.md

-***'Them Bones'*** was a road show which was first released in September 2012 on the {{< wiki-link "Road Show 2012" >}} CD, though it was only intended to be played during October.
+***'Them Bones'*** was a road show which was first released in September 2012 on the [Road Show 2012] CD, though it was only intended to be played during October.
 It would make its live show debut exclusively on Weigl stages in October 2012.
 It would return as both a road show and a live show for all stages in October 2014.
 It would then return a final time in October 2015.
 This live show was meant to promote Chucktober.

 ## Summary